martbetz/martbetz.github.io/terms-and-conditions.md

 </ul>
 <ul>
 <li>
-(as per the <a href="#copyright">Copyright Notice</a>) unless otherwise stated, all content is the copyright of the author and may neither be redistributed nor reproduced — be it completely or partially — without the author's consent
+(as per the <a href="#copyright">Intellectual Property Notice</a>) unless otherwise stated, all content is the copyright of the author and may neither be redistributed nor reproduced — be it completely or partially — without the author's consent
 </li>
 </ul>
 <ul>